 - Each Tuesday shall be known as "T-shirt Tuesday" and students in grades K-5 are allowed to wear any Riverview t-shirt (including those created for Empty Bowls and the Beaufort Twilight Run) with navy or khaki bottoms.
 Shirts may not exceed one size larger or smaller than appropriate as determined by the school director.
 It is recommended that shirts be tucked in but is not required.
-Shirts that are untucked must have finished edges and be no more than 6 inches below the waist. - Middle School students (grades 6, 7 & 8) are allowed to wear Riverview t-shirts (including those created for Empty Bowls and the Beaufort Twilight Run) every day with navy or khaki bottoms.
-Shirts may not exceed one size larger or smaller than appropriate as determined by the school Director.
+Shirts that are untucked must have finished edges and be no more than 6 inches below the waist.
+T-Shirts that have been modified from original condition may not be worn unless pre-approved by the Director. - Middle School students (grades 6, 7 & 8) are allowed to wear Riverview t-shirts (including those created for Empty Bowls and the Beaufort Twilight Run) every day with navy or khaki bottoms.
+Shirts must be in good condition and may not exceed one size larger or smaller than appropriate as determined by the school Director.
 It is recommended that shirts be tucked in but is not required.
 Shirts that are untucked must have finished edges and be no more than 6 inches below the waist. - One Friday a month will be known as "Uniform-Free Friday".
 All students may pay \$5 to dress out of uniform.
 The money raised on "Uniform-Free Friday" will be in place of monies generated from traditional school-wide fundraisers such as wrapping paper sales, candy bar sales, etc.